CornSnek/keystroke_player/README.md

     This command blocks the macro program until the key has been held down.
     This also prevents future key presses from this key to be used normally.
     Appending ! to wait_key inverts so that the program checks if it is not held down.
-    The key is based on the X11 KeySym names.
+    The key is based on the X11 KeySym names with modifiers separated by '+' Modifiers such as 'alt', 'ctrl', 'shift' and 'super' can be added to a key.
+    Example of valid keys: ctrl+a, ctrl+shift+b, shift+c+alt
+    You can only have one key (Ex: a+b not allowed), but multiple modifers.
     You cannot use this with GrabKey commands, as the macro will throw a runtime error.
-    You cannot use the key 'escape' as that is the key to quit the macro.
+    You cannot use the key 'Escape' as that is the key to quit the macro.
     Note: This command slows down loops with delays.
     It is advised to use these outside loops.